 Families typically struggle finding adequate time and financing to care for their senior relatives.
 Often not aware of the social and economic resources available to elderly citizens, many seniors find their way to the family centers for mental health, substance abuse, and case management services.
 FSL senior programs provide a number of valuable programs specifically for our aging population— dispensing improved health and independence, and enhancing the overall quality of their lives.

 Caregiver Support recognizes the needs of those caring for an aging loved one.
-This is an educational program that speaks directly to key aspects of the aging process— disease management, self-care, psychological changes, social stimulation, nutrition and many other factors that impact seniors and caregivers.
-Participants receive individual and/or group counseling, and are encouraged to attend clinician-supervised group sessions that provide valuable peer support (a number of the caregivers are themselves seniors).
-Caregivers responsible for an elderly loved one, and who are living east of Route 112, can take advantage of the Caregiver Support Program.
-Services are provided in our Riverhead Family Center, Brookhaven Family Center, and other locations within the community.
+Educational programs speak directly to key aspects of the aging process— disease management, self-care, psychological changes, social stimulation, nutrition and many other factors that impact seniors and caregivers are available to groups and businesses.
+Participants can receive individual and/or group counseling, and are encouraged to attend clinician-supervised group sessions that provide valuable peer support (a number of the caregivers are themselves seniors).

 Nursing Home Transition and Diversion

 Nursing Home Transition and Diversion is a NYS Medicaid-waiver program, and supports seniors living at home.
 In addition, senior citizens in long-term care facilities and those at risk of long-term care placement are afforded funding to help support an independent-living environment.
 Services available include assistive technology, help with moving costs, renovations, home care, and service coordination.
 All applicants must first be assessed by SILO (Suffolk Independent Living Organization)

 SeniorNet provides computer and technology classes for adults aged 50+ taught by adults aged 50+.